Overview of Producer Company Registration

 Registration Procedure of Producer Company

-Once the name is approved, the applicant can apply for the incorporation certificate.
-The application is filed in a prescribed format along with the required documents and MOA and AOA.
+The incorporation application is filed in a prescribed format along with the required documents and MOA and AOA.
 If all goes well and the registrar is satisfied with the documents and application the company would receive the incorporation certificate.

 Following are the documents that an applicant would require at each step of the process: